lycus/mci/docs/type_system.rst

 * Array of pointers to ``float64``: ``float64*[]``
 * Array of arrays of ``int8``: ``int8[][]``

-Any array-to-array conversion is valid as long as the source array's element type is convertible to the target array's element type.
+Any array-to-array/vector conversion is valid as long as the source array's element type is convertible to the target array/vector's element type.

 Vector types
 ------------